RTMecha/BetterLegacy/snapshots.md

 - Unlock After Completion toggle now applies regardless of challenge mode.
 - Added a subtract button to the tag field of the Multi Object Editor.
 This removes a specified tag from selected objects.
 - Added icon to Prefab Creator.
+- Levels can now have their icon set to a "locked.jpg" file if the level is locked.
+- Added "Allow Zen Progression" to Level Collections.
+This allows players to play through the entirety of the Level Collection in Zen Mode.
+However, levels will not be ranked nor unlocked.

 ## Changes
+### Core
+- Tweaked some Level Collection behavior.

 ### Editor
 - Improved Capture Area usage.